Regulations relating to resource management in the petroleum activities

-The Norwegian Petroleum Directorate shall stipulate designations for permanently placed facilities.
-Permanently placed facilities shall be designated with their quadrant/block number and letters from A to Z, with the exception of U and T, for each field or block.
+A permanently placed facility, which may contain wellheads, shall be designated with the respective quadrant and block number and letters from A to Z, with the exception of U and T, for each field or block.
 AA, AB, etc. can be used if needed.

 The licensee shall, as soon as possible, free of charge and no later than three months following the completion of the individual survey activity, submit the following materials and documentation from the activity to the Norwegian Petroleum Directorate, or the party appointed by the Directorate to manage the data.

-a) seismic field data with the necessary navigational data,
+a) seismic field data with the necessary navigational data

-b) processed seismic data, velocity data and navigational data,
+b) processed seismic data, velocity data and navigational data

-c) processed gravimetric, magnetic and electro magnetic data, with associated navigational data,
+c) processed gravimetric, magnetic and electromagnetic data, with associated navigational data

 d) analysis results, maps and profiles that show the results of other geophysical or geological surveys such as heat flow measurements, radiometric measurements, samples, etc.